MahBoiDeveloper/MentalOmegaWorld/README.md

 Read more about original missions and campaigns authors: https://github.com/MahBoiDeveloper/MentalOmegaWorld/blob/master/Credits.md

 ## Legal
-This project has no direct affiliation with Electronic Arts Inc. Command & Conquer, Command & Conquer Red Alert 2, Command & Conquer Yuri's Revenge are registered trademarks of Electronic Arts Inc. All Rights Reserved.
+EA has not endorsed and does not support this product.
+Command & Conquer, Command & Conquer: Generals, Command & Conquer: Generals — Zero Hour are registered trademarks of Electronic Arts Inc. All Rights Reserved.